renoki-co/charts/charts/laravel-octane/README.md

     MIX_PUSHER_APP_CLUSTER="${PUSHER_APP_CLUSTER}"
 ```

-### Run workers (non-HTTP workload)
+### 🤖 Run workers (non-HTTP workload)

 Workers can be for example long-lived commands, like `php artisan queue:work` commands or `php artisan horizon` that run in separate processes, other the web workers that serve HTTP content.

 To deploy such workload, check the [Worker Chart](https://github.com/renoki-co/charts/tree/master/charts/laravel-worker) that will ease the job for you.

-## Monitoring
+## 📡 Monitoring

-### Healthchecks
+### ❤ Healthchecks

 For convenience, you may use [renoki-co/laravel-healthcheck](https://github.com/renoki-co/laravel-healthchecks) to easily set up healthchecks in your app, just like in `app/Http/Controllers/HealthController`.
+In `values.yaml` you will also find a healthcheck configuration on where you can change the settings.

 ## 🐛 Testing